-DOE understands commenters’ concerns.
-If the majority of new Federal buildings and major renovations legitimately required a petition for downward adjustment, that would defeat the purpose of the statute to phase out fossil fuel-generated energy consumption in new Federal buildings and major renovations.

-DOE believes the changes it has made to today’s rule will reduce the number of petitions submitted for downward adjustment and will improve the content of submitted petitions.
-DOE has expanded the number of building types covered in Tables 1-4 in Appendix A of Part 433, and has a methodology for calculating the maximum allowable fossil fuel-generated consumption values for buildings with process loads.
-This will greatly reduce the number of building types without baselines and fossil fuel reduction targets, eliminating a significant potential source of petitions.
-In addition, in response to some of the public comments received, the final rule is more specific about information to be provided as part of the petition process.
-Agencies requesting a petition must: (1) demonstrate that the requested adjustment represents the largest feasible fossil fuel reduction that can be achieved; (2) demonstrate that all cost-effective energy efficiency and on-site renewable energy has been included in the proposed design; and (3) describe all technologies and practices that were evaluated and rejected, including a justification as to why they were not included in the design.
-The rule also requires specific information about the energy efficiency and on-site renewable energy measures included in the proposed building design that will enable DOE to evaluate the request for downward adjustment.
+DOE believes the changes it has proposed in this SNOPR would reduce the number of petitions submitted for downward adjustment and will improve the content of submitted petitions.
+DOE has expanded the number of building types covered in Tables 1-4 in Appendix A of part 433, and has a methodology for calculating the maximum allowable fossil fuel-generated consumption values for buildings with process loads.
+This is expected to greatly reduce the number of building types without baselines and fossil fuel reduction targets, eliminating a significant potential source of petitions.
+In addition, in response to some of the public comments received, this proposed rule is more specific about information to be provided as part of the petition process.
+Agencies requesting a petition would be required to: (1) demonstrate that the requested adjustment represents the largest feasible fossil fuel reduction that can be achieved; (2) demonstrate that all cost-effective energy efficiency and on-site renewable energy has been included in the proposed design; and (3) describe all technologies and practices that were evaluated and rejected, including a justification as to why they were not included in the design.
+The rule would require specific information about the energy efficiency and on-site renewable energy measures included in the proposed building design to enable DOE to evaluate the request for downward adjustment.

-7. GSA Tenant Agencies
+8. GSA Tenant Agencies

-The statute exempts the General Services Administration (GSA) from the option of petitioning DOE for a downward adjustment of the applicable percentage reduction requirement.
+The statute does not provide the General Services Administration (GSA) the option of petitioning DOE for a downward adjustment of the applicable percentage reduction requirement.
 (42 U.S.C.
 6834(a)(3)(D)(i)(II)) In the NOPR, DOE proposed that a new Federal building or a Federal building undergoing major renovations for which a Federal agency is providing substantive and significant design criteria may be the subject of a petition.
 75 FR 63412.
 Under this approach, DOE proposed that a GSA building that is designed to meet the specifications provided by a tenant agency may be considered for a downward adjustment if a petition is submitted by the head of the tenant agency.

 DOE received one comment on this issue.
 NRDC commented that allowing GSA tenant agencies to petition for downward adjustments contradicts the statute.
 (NRDC, No. 14 at p.
 10)

 While the statute prohibits GSA from petitioning DOE for a downward adjustment, it makes no reference to GSA tenant agencies.
-In today’s rule, GSA tenant agencies that have significant control over building design may request a petition.
-In such cases, it is the tenant agency, not GSA, that is making the design choices that will allow for compliance with today’s rule.
-Allowing GSA tenant agencies to submit a petition for downward adjustment provides an option for some buildings for which the required fossil fuel reductions may be technically impracticable in light of the building’s functional needs, but for which GSA may not submit a petition.
+DOE is continuing to propose that GSA tenant agencies that have significant control over building design may request a petition.
+In such cases, it would be the tenant agency, not GSA, that is making the design choices that would allow for compliance with the rule.
+Allowing GSA tenant agencies to submit a petition for downward adjustment would provide an option for some buildings for which the required fossil fuel reductions may be technically impracticable in light of the building’s functional needs, but for which GSA may not submit a petition.

-8. Other
+9. Other